rambasnet/CPP-Fundamentals/README.md

 - Enter ctrl+c to stop jupyter notebook from the terminal where its running from
 - $ conda deactivate # to deactivate the virtual env and go back to base installation

-## Demo programs and sample solutions
+## Demo programs and sample solutions to exercises

 - Jupyter Notebook doesn't run complete C++ program with main()
-- complete demo programs and example solutions are provided in demo_programs folder
+- complete demo programs and example solutions to selected exercises are provided in [demos](https://github.com/rambasnet/CPP-Fundamentals/tree/master/demos) folder
-- these programs need to be compiled using any C++ compiler (with C++11 or newer standandard)
+- these programs need to be compiled using any C++ compiler (g++ recommended with C++11 or newer standandard)

 ## Compiling and running C++ programs

-### Compiling with g++ compiler from terminal
+### Compiling with g++ Compiler from Terminal

 - open a terminal and run the following commands
 - `cd` into a folder with a demo program; compile and run the program